The Dachshund Beagle mix is a cross between two popular breeds: the Dachshund and the Beagle. It’s also known as a Doxie Beagle or a Doxle.

 But is there really a difference between a mutt and a crossbreed?

-However, others disagree and insist that mutts and crossbreeds are one in the same.
+However, others disagree and insist that mutts and crossbreeds are one and the same.
 In fact, you can read a whole article on the matter here.

-The Dachshund Beagle mix is what some consider a “first generation crossbreed” and for this reason, there is very little known about their exact origin or who created them.
+The Doxle is what some consider a “first generation” crossbreed.
+And for this reason, there is very little known about their exact origin or who created them.

-Don’t worry though, we can actually learn a lot about the Dachshund Beagle Mix by looking at the histories of the Dachshund and Beagle parents!
+But we can actually learn a lot about the Dachshund Beagle mix by looking at the histories of the Dachshund and Beagle parents.

 Let’s start with the Dachshund.

-It’s likely this bold intelligence and remarkable strength that made them such a prominent pooch in Germany.
+The Dachshund developed a courageous personality due to this dirty and daring work.
+And it’s likely that their bold intelligence and remarkable strength is what made them such a prominent pooch in Germany.

-The Doxie was officiated by the American Kennel Club in 1885 and has remained a favorite amongst breeders and dog enthusiasts ever since,
+This breed first came to America in 1870 and was initially used for hunting rabbits.
+Then, in 1885, the Doxie was officially recognized by the American Kennel Club.
+And it has remained a favorite amongst breeders and dog enthusiasts ever since,

 Now, let’s learn about the Beagle!

 The History Of The Beagle